sinistersnare/aams/README.md

 > (evaluate '(prim + 3 4 (let ([x 6] [y 10]) (prim + x y))))
 ```

+I haphazardly implemented primitives, the racket version has more than the Rust.

-## Abstrat Interpretation ##
+## Abstract Interpretation ##

 Abstract Interpretation is a style of static-analysis that attempts
-to run the program in a decidably computable, sound way
+to run the program in a decidably computable and sound way
 (No we did not have to solve the halting problem).
-By computing using abstract values insted of concrete values,
+By turning the infinite-state-machine of the interpreter
+into a finite-state-machine (by over-approximating values)
-we can over-approximate program behavior.
+we can safely analyze programs.

 'Abstracting Abstract Machines' shows how we can use Abstract Machines
 to more easily create abstract interpreters.
 Thats what we are doing here,